DataBiosphere/bond/README.md

 In order to run tests or run the local development app server, you need to install Python 3.7, Pip, and [Google Cloud SDK](https://cloud.google.com/sdk/install).

+If you need to have multiple Python versions installed, we recommend using [pyenv](https://github.com/pyenv/pyenv).

 ## Virtualenv

 [Virtualenv](https://virtualenv.pypa.io/en/stable/) is a tool that helps you manage multiple Python versions and your project dependencies.
 We recommend you setup Virtualenv for development and testing of Bond.
+If you are using [pyenv](https://github.com/pyenv/pyenv), be sure to specify to set that up prior to configuring virtualenv for Bond.

 1. Verify that you have Python 3.7 installed: `python --version` (**Note**: The name of your Python 3.7 command may be something different like `python3` if you have multiple versions